-For details of the critical facts supporting the judgement please refer to the Management's Discussions and Analysis document for the year ended 31 December 2017, and specifically the section Beetaloo Basin, Northern Territory, Australia, pages 6-14, which outlines the results of drilling activities to date.
+For details of the critical facts supporting the judgement please refer to the Management's Discussions and Analysis document for the year ended 31 December 2018, and specifically the section Beetaloo Sub-Basin, Northern Territory, Australia, pages 6-14, which outlines the results of drilling activities to date.

 The Group had previously indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme.
+The moratorium on hydraulic fracturing has delayed the completion of the drilling and exploration programme.